I build the future.

 What will you build?View Jobs

-As a Diesel Mechanic, you will inspect, repair and maintain the engine and mechanical parts on diesel electric locomotives, using machine tools and welding equipment.
-We take pride in the efficiency of our diesel locomotives.
-They get 400 ton-miles per gallon of diesel fuel.
+We take pride in the efficiency of our diesel locomotives, and our diesel mechanics play a huge role their their performance.
+We'll teach you how to inspect, repair and maintain of the engine and mechanical components of diesel electric locomotives.
+Union Pacific locomotives can get 400 ton-miles per gallon of diesel fuel.
 If your automobile was that efficient, you could drive from Seattle to Miami and back on a single tank of gas.

 - You must be at least 18 years old.